JamesR80/pnc-oogabooga/README.md

 Press ? to show/hide Debug Menu

-Don't use WASD to move.
+PS: Don't move the window to a second screen!

 The game is coded in C and uses the OogaBooga framework to open the game window and a bunch of other usefull standard features.